nion-software/nionswift/docs/index.rst

 visualization, processing, and analysis using Python.
 Nion Swift is easily extended using Python.
 It runs on Windows, Linux, and macOS.

-Nion Swift is being developed for the operation of Nion electron microscope instruments.
-It is also useful as an offline tool to visualize, process, and analyze data from the Nion instruments.
-It is being developed with the intention of supporting additional instrumentation and fields.
+Nion Swift is being developed for the operation of Nion electron microscopes and also as an offline tool to visualize, process, and analyze scientific data from electron microscopes, other instrumentation, and other scientific fields.

-Nion Swift is provided as an open source project.
+Nion Swift is open source.
 You can find the source code on `GitHub Nion Swift <https://github.com/nion-software/nionswift/>`_.

 Nion Swift should currently be considered **beta** level software.